vlle1/styrdokument/alkoholpolicy/body_en.md

-## The document’s validity ##
+TODO update from 2019
-The contents in this document does not regulate the CS chapter.
-This document is meant as an english interpretation of its swedish counterpart.
+> NOTE: This document is an english interpretation of its swedish counterpart.
+The chapter is solely regulated by the contents of the swedish version.
+>
+> In case of unclear translations or other discrepancies please contact [the chapter's board](mailto:drek@datasektionen.se).

 ## §1 Relation to other regulations